-A diamond ring is forever… for the most part.
-Wear and tear happens, and at some point, you might find yourself wondering if you should get your ring reset.
+A diamond ring is forever—for the most part, that is.
+Wear and tear happens, and you might find yourself wondering if you should get your ring reset at some point in your life.
 Resetting is a relatively inexpensive way to upgrade your engagement ring (compared to purchasing a new one), and it allows you to hold on to the sentimental value of your original piece.

 Still, as painless as the process may be, there are a few things you should know before getting it done.
 We spoke with jewelers Ryan Gozlan and Eric Razon to find out everything you need to know about resetting your diamond ring.

 There are several reasons you might decide to get your diamond reset, and most are due to aesthetics.
 But that doesn’t mean there aren’t legitimate reasons as well: “Throughout time, there’s wear and tear,” Razon says, pointing out that resetting can occur if someone loses their center stone or the diamonds on the side, or if the prongs wear away.

 Many people opt to reset their rings because they want to go for something more modern.
 “Most of the rings 20, 30 years ago were done in standard yellow gold, usually one center stone with maybe a few diamonds on the side in a channel setting of some sort,” says Razon.
 “And now that’s known as an outdated style.
 A lot of people want to upgrade it to something newer.”

 Even if a ring isn’t quite outdated just yet, some people simply get bored of the one they’ve been wearing every single day and want a change.
 “Some people want something new and fresh,” says Gozlan.
 “As people’s sense of style changes, so does their taste in rings, and in turn, they want a change so it matches their other jewelry.”
 And there’s nothing wrong with that.
 As Gozlan points out, you wear this ring every day, and you might as well love it.